About the School

 PGCE, BA, MA

-Alina is joining the British International School of Timisoara as a Key Stage 1 teacher.
+Alina joined the British International School of Timisoara as a Year 2 teacher.
 She graduated from university with a degree in Primary Education and has a master’s degree in School Educational Management.

 After 3 years of teaching in Ukraine, Alina has spent the past 5 years teaching within the international school sector working in South Korea and Kuwait as a Key Stage 1 Teacher.
 Alina is IB trained and has TESOL certificate.
 She brings with her to BIST her passion for education and working with children at young ages, a lot of energy, determination and the joy of being part of building a new educational concept in Timisoara.